 She has developed new programs to enhance the care for patients with diabetes; she advocates for more effective, efficient and person-centred health care models for persons with or at risk of diabetes; and her current research is testing interventions for new mothers to help lower their risk of developing type 2 diabetes.
 As the Director of the Novo Nordisk Network for Healthy Populations, a cross-disciplinary research network at the University of Toronto, she is leading a multi-pronged research program to address the burden of diabetes and related conditions in the region of Peel, Ontario.

 She has been a member of Diabetes Canada’s Professional Section since 2001, received funding from DC, and volunteered with DC in a number of roles including speaker, grants and awards reviewer, consultant and the lead author of the chapter on pharmacotherapy for type 2 diabetes for the 2018 Clinical Practice Guidelines and 2020 update.
-She is a member of the Board’s People & Culture Committee.
+She is Chair of the Board’s Mission Committee.

 Nafisa Merali is the founder of Naz Pharmacy and Co-Founder of Wellness Pharmacy.
 The NAZ Wellness Group consists of several pharmacies in the lower mainland area of Vancouver.
 Since 1996 Nafisa has been a consulting pharmacist within the NAZ Wellness group and has served in a variety of capacities for the group.